anttiharju/zipsi-utility/README.md

 # Readable Word and Excel diffs

+## Disclaimer

+I don't take responsibility  if these scripts destroy your work.
+I think the MIT license reflects that.
+Always have multiple backups of important work.

+That said, the scripts are relatively simple and anyone that has some understanding of programming and git should be able to understand what the scripts do.
+PowerShell is kind of verbose scripting language, so even if you are not familiar with it you're very likely able to figure out what the individual commands do.

+## Description

-A collection of small scripts that I use to track my bachelor's thesis on GitHub.
+A collection of small scripts I use to track my bachelor's thesis on GitHub.
 In short, .docx and .xlsx files are just zip archives and
-- [/scripts/add.ps1](/scripts/add.ps1) unzips them into folders and adds line breaks between the xml tags to make the diffs human readable in GitHub commit history.
-It also commits and pushes all changes.
+- [/scripts/unzi.ps1](/scripts/unzi.ps1) unzips them into folders.
+It also adds line breaks between the xml tags to make the diffs more readable in GitHub commit history.
+Additionally, it commits and pushes all changes.
+- [/scripts/zi.ps1](/scripts/unzi.ps1) reconstructs the original files by zipping the unzipped folders.
+All operations are done on copies, meaning that **the original files shouldn't be modified by these scripts**.
+The reconstructed files (files with the "zipped" prefix) won't be unzipped again.
+If you them to be unzipped again, follow the steps below (read them through before doing any of them):
+    1. Manually delete the original file.
+I hope you know what you're doing.
+    2. Remove the prefix from the reconstructed file.
+    3. Run the unzip script again.
-- [_save.bat](_save.bat) is just an easy way to access the script above.
+- [_save.bat](_save.bat) is just an easy way to access the unzip script.
-- [_open_terminal.bat](_open_terminal.bat) is just an easy way to open Windows Terminal in this folder to manually fix things in case something goes wrong.
+- [_open_terminal.bat](_open_terminal.bat) is just an easy way to open Windows Terminal to manually fix things if (when) the script fails and messes things up.

-There's probably a lot more MS Office file extensions that will work with these scripts too.
-It just that for example PowerPoints usually include images (large binary files) and I don't want to encourage uploading those to GitHub.
+The scripts are extendable to work with various other MS Office file extensions.
+By default, the scripts support .docx and .xlsx files.
+PowerPoint files aren't supported out of the box as they are more likely to contain images (large binary files) and I don't want to encourage uploading those to GitHub as the platform isn't meant for that kind of storage.

 ## Todo
-- Script to automatically create the original files from the unzipped folders.
-    - I couldn't figure how to get `tar` to zip a given folder's contents without putting them inside a folder in the final archived file.
-    - I don't need this as I use OneDrive to sync the original files between my computers.
-I know, it's a somewhat terrible practice to use two sync systems in parallel, but whatever works, right?
-Plus I guess it gives extra peace of mind when writing a thesis.
-- Close Windows Terminal after saving is done.
+- Close Windows Terminal after saving is complete.
-    - This would have been useful but I couldn't figure it out in a reasonable amount of time.
-It's not as straightforward as you think as the scripts launch `cmd` to open Windows Terminal (`PowerShell`) to open `PowerShell` yet again to bypass some execution policy Windows has on by default.
-I didn't want to disable the policy system wide as it's probably there for a reason.
+    - This would have been useful, but I couldn't figure it out in a reasonable amount of time.
+It's not as straightforward to implement as one might think: the scripts launch `cmd` to open Windows Terminal (`PowerShell`) to open `PowerShell` yet again to bypass some execution policy Windows has on by default.
+I didn't want to disable the policy system wide as it's there probably for a reason.
+- Move git commands from the unzip script to a separate file.
+The reasons above apply here too.
-- Mac version.
-I don't currently have access to a Mac.
-On top of that I'm planning to transition to some Linux distro when I no longer need Windows for university (most courses assume the students are using Windows PCs).
+- Mac version?
+I don't currently own a Mac.
+I'm also planning to transition to some Linux distro when I no longer need Windows for university (most courses assume the students are using Windows PCs).

 ## Requirements
 - Windows Terminal
 - Git
-- Probably something else too; I haven't tested these with a clean install.
+- Probably something else too; I'm haven't tested these scripts with a clean install.
 You'll figure it out if something doesn't work.